1. BigRentz

 The State of America’s Infrastructure

-The American Society of Civil Engineers (ASCE) assesses the quality of U.S. infrastructure every four years and gave it an overall grade of C- in 2021 — a slight improvement from the D+ in 2017.
+The American Society of Civil Engineers (ASCE) assesses the quality of U.S. infrastructure every four years via a report card.
+America earned an overall grade of C- in 2021 — a slight improvement from the D+ issued in 2017.
 And that’s not the worst of it — among the 17 types of American infrastructure, 11 got a grade in the D range.
-We’ll be looking for the next report card in 2025 to determine if the improvements done by the U.S. made a difference.
+We’ll be looking for the next report card in 2025 to gauge the quality of infrastructure improvements made throughout the U.S.

 • Wear and tear have left 43% of public roads in poor or mediocre condition.